Detecting HI Absorption in FRB Spectra: Modern Prospects and Scientific Utility: Conclusion

 \section{Conclusion}

-We demonstrate a method of constraining the spin temperature of atomic hydrogen gas in galaxies through the comparison of potential \hi\ absorption features in localised FRBs with high resolution \hi\ emission maps.
-Using the signal of FRB 20211127I, and a 3 hr $L$-band observation with MeerKAT, we find a 3$\sigma$ upper limit in the integrated optical depth of 33 \kms, corresponding to a lower limit on \tspin\ of 26 K. While this non-detection unsurprisingly offers little constraining power, we discuss the possibility of detecting absorption in the signals of FRBs given the capabilities and strategies of modern observatories.
+We revisit the prospect of detecting \hi\ absorption features in the spectra of localised FRBs, and discuss their scientific utility in the modern FRB field.
+We conduct a preliminary search for \hi\ absorption in the spectrum of FRB~20211127I, a bright ASKAP-localised burst whose host harbours a large \hi\ reservoir along the FRB's line of sight.
+The host redshift places the \hi\ line at the boundary of a scintle in the FRB's spectrum, making this an instructive test case.
+Detecting no feature, we place a 3$\sigma$ upper limit on the opacity of a theoretical absorption line of 0.51.
+We further combine this constraint with \hi\ column density estimates from a 3 hr $L$-band observation with MeerKAT to estimate a lower limit on the surrounding gas \tspin\ of 30 K. While this non-detection unsurprisingly offers little constraining power, we discuss the possibility of detecting absorption in the signals of FRBs given the capabilities and strategies of modern observatories.

-We first calculate the fraction of FRBs detected by ASKAP, DSA, FAST, and MeerKAT capable of probing integrated optical depths below 5 \kms, finding that the incoherent detection modes of MeerKAT and ASKAP show the greatest proportions at 10$\%$ and 6$\%$.
-By also factoring in FoV and post-detection processing capabilities, we find that ASKAP, observing at full 36-dish strength, currently offers the greatest chance of detecting \hi\ absorption in a non-repeating FRB.
+We first calculate the fraction of FRBs detected by ASKAP, DSA, FAST, and MeerKAT capable of probing opacities below 0.1, finding that the incoherent detection modes of MeerKAT and ASKAP show the greatest proportions at 10$\%$ and 6$\%$.
+By also factoring in FoV and post-detection processing capabilities, we find that ASKAP, observing at full 36-dish strength, currently offers the greatest chance of detecting \hi\ absorption in a single FRB.
 This would still require a relatively narrow ($<3$ ms) burst with a fluence greater than 100 Jy ms. However, we reiterate that such FRBs have been previously observed; the $z\sim 0.06$ MeerKAT FRB 20210405I would have probed deep absorption and \tspin\ limits had its voltages been saved to produce a higher resolution spectrum.

 We also consider the opportunity presented by the repeating FRB population, particularly the hyperactive sub-population which repeat thousands of times.
-Monitoring these objects offers a separate avenue that, through FAST's current sensitivity, pushes absorption detection into plausibility through stacking.
-Finally, we highlight that combining \hi\ absorption with high resolution \hi\ emission maps may provide a way to disentangle the host galaxy contribution to an FRB's dispersion measure from its cosmological contribution, aiding in providing constraining power to cosmological studies using FRBs.
+Monitoring these objects offers a separate avenue that, through FAST's current sensitivity, makes absorption detection a very realistic prospect through the stacking of many outbursts; we highlight that the hyperactive repeater FRB~20220912A is an ideal candidate for such an investigation.